Frequently Asked Questions...

 Are tiger nuts grown in Australia?

 Madame Tiger’s tiger nuts are grown in Burkina Faso, Africa.
-To our knowledge, tiger nuts are not grown commercially in Australia, who knows this might change in the
+To our knowledge, tiger nuts are not grown commercially in Australia, who knows this might change in the future… The plant exists in Australia now but is considered a wild plant.

 Are your products dairy free?